This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 Service Charter and Service Commitments

 The aim of the Family Court and the Federal Circuit Court is to give clients and other users of the courts the best services they possibly can.
-What the courts mean by this is set out in the joint Service Charter and Service Commitments documents.
+What the courts mean by this is set out in the joint Service Charter and Service Commitments publications.

 The Court also has a Portfolio Budget Statement Key Performance Indicator specifically about complaints.
 This, along with the Service Charter, is a central part of the Court's service monitoring and response mechanism.